Student FAQs for COVID-19

-By implementing the V Grade we are ensuring that students who struggle and fails in 2020 will not be disadvantaged by having a fail recorded.
-La Trobe was the first university to implement this approach and several other institutions have since adopted a similar grading strategy.
+By implementing the V Grade we are ensuring that students who fails in 2020 and Semester 1 2021 will not be disadvantaged by having a fail recorded.
+Instead, you will see: ‘V – No result recorded due to extenuating circumstances’ on your transcript.

 Receiving one or more V grades and the impact on your academic progression

-The introduction of 'V grade' means that academic progression will look different for 2020.
+The introduction of 'V grade' means that academic progression will look different for 2020 and 2021.
 If you receive a V grade, our Student Success team will call you to help you access the most appropriate support services available, depending on the results you receive.
 We can help you with accessing academic support services, academic support resources and workshops, wellbeing services, or meeting with an advisor to create an action plan.

 Receiving a V grade if you have sanctions or enrolment restrictions from Semester 2, 2019 and Summer 2020

 If you had a sanction or enrolment restriction imposed by the Unsatisfactory Progress Committee (UPC) in previous academic progression periods and you receive a V grade this semester, your grades for this semester won't affect your progression this period.
 Your sanction will be carried over to the end of Semester 2, 2020.
 For example, if you had a restriction of 30 credit points, it’ll remain on your record until the end of academic progression period 2 (December 2020).
 Your academic progress will then be re-assessed based on your Semester 2 results.

 Other important things to note if you receive a V grade: